Yurii Tiutiunnyk: Soviet Ukraine and execution

 A 1921 Soviet recruitment poster with the Ukrainization theme.
 The text reads: "Son!
 Enroll in the School of Red Commanders, and the defence of Soviet Ukraine will be ensured."

 After Second Winter Campaign Tiutiunnyk illegally settled in Lviv, which was then part of the Second Polish Republic.
 On March 26, 1923, former VVR head Mykhailo Doroshenko called upon Tiutiunnyk to return to Soviet Ukraine.
 On the night of June 17, 1923, Tiutiunnyk was arrested after crossing Dniester.
 The Soviet government invited him to work cooperatively, and he agreed, lecturing at the School of Red Commanders in Kharkiv.
 Later he co-wrote a movie script for the film "Zvenigora" by Alexander Dovzhenko He also played himself in an anti-Symon Petliura propaganda film, "P.K.P.
 (Pilsudski Bought Petliura)".

 Later, however, Joseph Stalin ordered a reversal of Ukrainization policies in Soviet Ukraine and many Ukrainians became victims of political repression by the Stalinist regime.
-On 12 February 1929, Tyutyunnyk was arrested in Kharkiv and deported to Moscow where he was put on trial.
+On 12 February 1929, Tiutiunnyk was arrested in Kharkiv and deported to Moscow where he was put on trial.
 On 3 December 1929, he was found guilty of anti-Soviet agitation for collaborating with the Ukrainian Military Organization and sentenced to death.
 On 20 October 1930, he was executed by firing squad in the Lubyanka, Moscow.

 Family

-Tyutyunnyk's family was secretly transferred by the Cheka from abroad to Kharkiv, then after the death of Yurii they lived in Kuban until 1932.
-The further fate of Tyutyunnyk's family is unknown.
+Tiutiunnyk's family was secretly transferred by the Cheka from abroad to Kharkiv, then after the death of Yurii they lived in Kuban until 1932.
+The further fate of Tiutiunnyk's family is unknown.